cmelende/CS6381_Project/README.md

 ###### BrokerStrategy
 This is an abstraction that allows the BrokerClient to be unaware of how the Publishers & Subscribers communicate with each other.
 It defines the following methods:

-* run() - used by each implementation to setup what is needed, for our implementations it sets up the appropiate sockets that it will use to communicate with the Subscribers & Brokers
+* run() - used by each implementation to setup what is needed, for our implementations it sets up the appropiate sockets that it will use to communicate with the Subscribers & Publishers
 * close() - used by each implementation to teardown any resources that they need to free up - 0MQ documentation recommends that when you stop an application that you close each socket, otherwise some undefined behaviour may occur.

 ###### BrokerProxyStrategy